rcarino/rcarino.github.io/_posts/2014-12-07-site_reboot.markdown

 ## Browserify
 I used the [Browserify source](http://browserify.org/articles.html) to figure out how to integrate it in my project.
 Coming from [RequireJS](http://requirejs.org/), Browserify is simpler to use.
 Browserify allows you to inject javascript synchronously in one or a few modules.
-RequireJS allows one to create multiple injection points for javascripts via lazy loading.
-I've never had a clear use case for lazy loading, so I consider lazy loading a cute and fancy premature optimization.
-Browserify is now my preferred mechanism of javascript dependency loading because of its ease of use.
+RequireJS is more complicated.
+One can create multiple injection points for javascripts via lazy loading.
+I've never had a clear use case for lazy loading.
+As a result, I consider lazy loading a cute and fancy premature optimization.
+Browserify is now my preferred mechanism of javascript dependency loading because it's so easy to set up.

 ## Jekyll
 My site used to exist on a [single page](/legacy).
 Naturally, I learned more about Jekyll by building a meatier project.